 An export connector, known internally as an ExportClient, is a Java class that receives blocks of row data when data is inserted into a stream within the database.
 The export connector is responsible for formatting and passing those rows to the downstream export target.
-A sample export client can be found online in the VoltDB github repository at following location.
+The following sections describe: